 How Nike Relates to the Modern World

-- Regardless of whether it is 2017 or 250BC, mankind has equated success and triumph with being regarded as #1 in some pursuit whether it be a sport or in our career.
+- Regardless of whether it is 2024 or 250BC, mankind has equated success and triumph with being regarded as #1 in some pursuit.
+Whether it be a sport or in our career.

-- Since 1928, the Olympics Medal has sported Nike on the obverse side bearing her wreath of victory and the shield upon which the victor’s name is inscribed.
+- Since 1928, the Olympics Medal has sported Nike on the obverse side bearing her wreath of victory.
+She also holds the shield upon which the victor’s name is inscribed.

 - A portion of the hood ornament on all Rolls-Royce vehicles includes a depiction of Nike.